The Social Exchange Theory is crucial to life success, power, effective socialization, as well as to general life satisfaction.

 Some people like to virtue-signal by scoffing at “appearing” and say that they prefer “being”.

-Of course, that’s rarely true: both are valuable.
+Of course, that’s rarely true: deep down people know that both are valuable.

 But one is readily visible, and the other… The other you need to learn how to make it visible.

 Which one is more important, superficial layers -appearing- or deeper layers -being-?